manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 In most cases however, chemical master equations cannot be solved analytically and instead require computing averages for ensembles of _stochastic trajectories_.
 For instance, in Shannon's information theory the amount of communicated information is not a function of individual signal-response pairs but an averaged quantity that depends on the probability of seeing _any_ random signal-response-pair.
 Hence, computationally efficient generation of stochastic realizations for a given master equation is a central requirement for the exact computation of information processing in chemical networks.
 A very well known algorithm for the _exact_ generation of trajectories from a given initial condition is the _stochastic simulation algorithm_ (SSA) also known by the name of its inventor as the _Gillespie algorithm_ @1976.Gillespie.
 The most widely used variant is the _direct Gillespie method_ which works by alternatingly a) computing the time during which no reactions happen and b) choosing which of the available reactions to perform next.
 As a result we generate a list of times when some reaction happens and a corresponding list of reactions that specifies the exact trajectory that was generated.
 This algorithm works quite well in practice and is also used for the work presented in this thesis.
 It is still worth mentioning that for systems that evolve at different time scales simultaneously, the direct Gillespie method can be computationally inefficient since by its design it always operates at the smallest time scale.
 Therefore, there have been developed further trajectory-generation algorithms that can generate _approximately_ correct trajectories by accumulating various reactions into a single time step such as the $\tau$-leap method @2001.Gillespie.

-The paragraphs above provide an introductory overview of techniques and issues related to information processing in biological contexts.
-In this thesis we aim to present computational advances that allow the efficient estimation of the amount of information that a cell can use from its environment.
-In the following sections of this chapter we explain in more detail how we can model biochemical signaling networks in cells and how to understand information transmission in that context.
-The following chapters...
+In summary, there has been considerable effort to understand how cells receive, process and make use of information that their environments provide.
+A key aspect in this endeavor is the stochastic modeling of biological processes that take into account the natural fluctuations in these systems.
+In the following sections of this chapter we explain in more detail how we specifically model biochemical signaling networks in cells and how to understand information transmission in that context.

 ## Information Theory in the context of cellular signaling networks

-In this section we motivate the use of information theoretic quantities known as the _mutual information_ and the _information rate_ as relevant properties to understand optimality criteria for biochemical signaling networks.
+We begin by introducing information theoretic quantities like the _mutual information_ and the _information rate_ as relevant properties to understand optimality criteria for biochemical signaling networks.

 ### Mutual Information as an Efficiency Measure in Cell signaling